Hisham9995/Cryptocurrencies/README.md

 ![Screenshot (609)](https://user-images.githubusercontent.com/82621077/131266182-b02dbb01-b25f-48ea-ae27-52c6c2202054.png)

-The PCA algorithm is used to reduce he crytocurrencies dimensions to three principal components. in this 3-D scatter plot
+The PCA algorithm is used to reduce the crytocurrencies dimensions to three principal components. in this 3-D scatter plot